- About Us

-Mental Health Matters is ahead of the second placed resolution by over 14,000 selections.
+Mental Health Matters was ahead of the second placed resolution by over 14,000 selections.

-The NFWI Board of Trustees has reviewed the results and agreed that ONE resolution Mental Health Matters will go forward to the Annual Meeting in June in Cardiff.
+The NFWI Board of Trustees reviewed the results and agreed that ONE resolution Mental Health Matters would go forward to the Annual Meeting in June in Cardiff.

 |Title of resolution||Selection (X)|